The fourth AEDC data collection will take place from 1 May 2018 to 31 July 2018.

 The AEDC: Queensland data in focus report provides a summary of the 2015 AEDC data for Queensland.

 AEDC school data for 2015 is available to schools with six or more children that participated in the 2015 AEDC data collection.
 Participating schools can download their data in the form of an AEDC School Profile and School Summary.
+All Queensland schools receive an email providing access to these documents.
+State schools may also access these reports through OneSchool.

 The AEDC school profiles and school summaries provide an overview of school results and include useful information on interpreting, using and sharing AEDC school data.
-Elidgible schools should have received an email inviting them to download these documents.

 Visit the AEDC website for more information about the AEDC and 2015 data.